Updated November 2024

 4. Complete a 1031 exchange

-Click here to learn how QOZFs and 1031 Exchanges compare and contrast with one another.
+Learn how Opportunity Zones and 1031 Exchanges compare and contrast with one another.

 Completing a 1031 exchange is one of the most popular ways to accumulate wealth using real estate.
-The regulations require the exchanged property is for investment use only (can’t be your primary residence) and that you exchange for a new property at an equal or greater value.
+The regulations require the exchanged property be for investment use only (it can’t be your primary residence) and that you exchange for a new property at an equal or greater value.

 There’s a web of regulations, timelines, and requirements that accompany a 1031 exchange, so they are far from simple to execute.
 All those steps aside, the idea is simple: swap one property for another and defer capital gains taxes forever.
 1031 exchange properties may be appropriate for someone in a high tax bracket to accumulate wealth for their estate or to expand and diversify an existing real estate portfolio.